OsmondYe/Slicer/Docs/developer_guide/build_instructions/overview.md

 Often the Extensions Manager does not show any extensions for a developer build.
 The reason is that extensions are only built for one Slicer version a day, and so there are many Slicer versions for that no extensions are available.

-Even if the Extensions Manager is not empty, the listed extensions are not expected to be compatible with developer builds, created on a different computer, in a different build environment or build options, due to porential ABI incompatibility issues.
+Even if the Extensions Manager is not empty, the listed extensions are not expected to be compatible with developer builds, created on a different computer, in a different build environment or build options, due to potential ABI incompatibility issues.

 If a developer builds the Slicer application then it is expected that the developer will also build all the extension he needs.
 Building all the extensions after Slicer build is completed [is a simple one-line command](../extensions.md#build-test-and-package).
 It is also possible to just [build selected extensions](../extensions.md#build-an-extension).